BioinformaticsPlatformWIV-ISP/PACU/README.md

 The corresponding binaries should be in your PATH to run the workflow.
 Other versions of these tools may work, but have not been tested.

-The required python packages are listed in the `requirements.txt` file.
+The required Python packages are listed in the `requirements.txt` file.
 Python 3.9 is recommended for a manual installation.

 ```
 virtualenv sciensnp_env --python=python3.9
 . sciensnp_env/bin/activate;
 pip install -r requirements.txt
+python setup.py install;
 ```

 ## USAGE